Turning off the UART functioning as a serial console

 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait

-Delete any parameters involving the serial port "ttyAMA0", which in this example is:
+Delete any parameters involving the serial port "ttyAMA0" or "serial0", which in this example is:

 dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait